 The Gantt chart is an essential tool in project management that can help make the difference between a successful project and one that runs over budget and timeline.

-In this article, we’ll discuss exactly what a Gantt chart is, where they came from, and how you can use them on your projects.
+In this article, we’ll discuss exactly what Gantt charts are, where they originated, and how you can use them on your projects.

 The Gantt Chart, Explained